LegalizeAdulthood/refactor-test-suite/Contributing.md

    product file in the `results` directory.
 1. Commit this initial change.
 1. Add new test cases:
+   1. Add new test cases using the temporary test marker `#GOINK#: ID <instructions>`
    1. Add a test case to the new source file and perform runtime checks where feasible to ensure that the refactoring hasn't changed the meaning of the code.
 The file `Require.h` contains a simple function for comparing an expected value with an actual value.
+   1. After all the test cases have been added, use the support tool [add-tests](#executable-add-tests) to adjust the temporary test markers with appropriate test markers for the refactoring, numbering new test cases for you.
+   1. Build the test suite.
+You should get no errors, but warnings about missing diffs for your new test cases.
    1. Commit the test case with git to have a record of the source code before it is refactored.
-   1. Execute the test case and record the results:
+   1. Execute the test cases and record the results:
       1. Add the test case id and result to the table.
-      2. If the test case failed, create a bug report with the product vendor.
+      2. If the test case failed, consider creating a bug report with the product vendor.
 Include a copy of the test suite by creating an archive with `git archive`.
       3. Add a link to the bug report in the results table.
-   1. Revert any changes made by the refactoring to restore the original test case code.
+      4. Revert any changes made by the refactoring to restore the original test case code between test cases.
-   1. Repeat for any remaining test cases.
-1. Use the support tool [test-diffs](#executable-test-diffs) to validate that all your new test cases have diffs recorded for the expected results.
+      5. The [support scripts](#support-scripts) can be of assistance in executing test cases.
+1. Build the test suite and validate that there are no warnings about missing diffs.
 1. Use the support tool [test-results](#executable-test-results) to validate your changes to the results file for the tool you're testing.
 1. Run `ctest --preset default` to validate your changes to the results file for all the tools.